JarradBaker/CI_PP2_GameSpace/README.md

 ## Project Goals

 ### User Goals
-- Find good quality skateboards
-- See examples of pricing for the products
-- Learn more about skateboarding
+- Play Naughts and Crosses
+- Play a quiz game
+- Save their hiscores
-- Find the location of the store
+- Contact the website about fixes/improvements
-- Learn what makes this company different
-- Learn how to use skateboards

 ### Website Owner Goals
 - Reach the target audience
-- Increase the traffic and sales
-- Direct interaction with customers
+- Direct interaction with users
-- Show what makes this company different
+- Provide games for users

 ## User Experience

 ### Target Audience
 The website is designed with the following target audience in mind:
-- Skateboarders looking to buy a new board
+- People looking to play a quiz game
-- People looking to get in to skateboarding
+- People looking to play Naughts and Crosses
-- Physical skating shops looking for stock
-- Skateboarders looking to learn new tricks
+- Peaople looking to play games

 ### User Requirements and Expectations
 - Simplistic user interface